FrontczakA/Playtopia/README.md

 Users can browse a paginated list of all available games and filter them according to their preferences.

 Users can change their data and delete account after registration in profile details page.

+Users have the ability to delete and add games to their shopping basket.

 To run the application: